Chironex Captured in the Gulf of Thailand

 If it was a Great White Shark there would be fear and panic.
 If it was a ruthless pirate there would be shock and horror.
 If it was a deadly algal bloom there would be alarm and trepidation.
 But there was not a ripple, not a murmur, not a blink when the planet's most venomous animal responsible for an estimated 100-200 human deaths in South-East Asia every year was officially for the first time captured on a tourist beach in the Gulf of Thailand.

 The significance of this catch can not be denied.
-Many in the Thai government, many in the tourism and hospitality industries and many ex-pats keen to keep Thailand as they want have refused to accept that this lethal marine stinger exists in their 'own backyard'.
-And many even in the medical and scientific areas do not believe that this animal is venomous enough to kill rather its victim is physiologically flawed and suffers a fatal allergic reaction when stung.
+Many in the Thai government, many in the tourism and hospitality industries and many ex-pats keen to keep Thailand 'same same' have refused to accept that this lethal marine stinger exists in their own backyard.
+And, many even in the medical and scientific areas do not believe that this animal is venomous enough to kill, rather, its victim is physiologically flawed and suffers a fatal allergic reaction when stung.
 Wrong!

 It is time for everyone to face the truth.
-A Chironex-type Box Jellyfish has been captured in Thailand.
+A sample of a Chironex-type Box Jellyfish has been collected in Thailand.
 Strong scientific evidence conducted over decades in countries like Australia that is universally accepted as true proves that a Chironex-type Box Jellyfish has highly lethal venom that kills humans in a matter of seconds.
 Thailand and the region have a history of fatal and near fatal jellyfish envenomations proven by experts to be caused by the stings of Chironex-type Box Jellyfish.

-The next step is determine where they are exactly, how many there are, patterns of behaviour and other indicators that can help implement an effective plan of safety and awareness.
-If you go for a swim or a snorkel or a dive in Thailand would you rather be informed if there is a risk present and if so be advised how to prevent or treat stings should they occur, or would you rather be left in the dark?
+The next step is to determine where they are exactly, how many there are, patterns of behaviour and other indicators that can help implement an effective plan of safety and awareness.
+If you go for a swim or a snorkel or a dive in Thailand would you rather be informed if there is a risk present and, if so, be advised how to prevent or treat stings should they occur, or would you rather be left in the dark?

 Bet you you'd like to know if there was Great White Shark just off the shore, if there was a cut-throat pirate in your longtail boat, or if your fish curry was spiced with poison!